-^{} Cost sharing for covered services outside the United States and its territories (worldwide coverage) does not apply toward the annual out-of-pocket maximum.
+Cost sharing for covered services outside the United States and its territories (worldwide coverage) does not apply toward the annual out-of-pocket maximum.

-Services that are covered for you What you must pay when you get these services Fitness program In-Network Your fitness program includes access to fitness centers, in-person and online fitness events, and fitness classes for all levels.
-Your fitness program travels with you, with on-demand digital fitness classes, live virtual classes and more than 16,000 fitness center locations nationwide.
+Services that are covered for you What you must pay when you get these services Fitness program with One Pass[TM] Your fitness program includes access to fitness centers, in-person and online fitness events and fitness classes for all levels.
+Your fitness program travels with you, with on-demand digital fitness classes, more than 15,000 virtual classes and more than 26,000 fitness center locations nationwide.
 Visit networkhealth.com/medicare/extra-benefits for more information.
-0% of the cost when using your fitness program.
+In-Network \$0 of the total cost when using your fitness program.
 Out-of-Network When going to a non-contracted health club facility, fitness center membership charges will apply.
 We do not reimburse for these fees.
-Hearing services Cost sharing for Medicare- Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. covered services applies toward the annual out-of-pocket maximum.
-In- and Out-of-Network \$25 copayment for each Medicare-covered hearing exam.
+Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
+Cost sharing for Medicare- covered services applies toward the annual out-of-pocket maximum.
+In- and Out-of-Network \$40 copayment for each Medicare-covered hearing exam.